Ship of Theseus (film): Peer response

 Shekhar Kapur tweeted, "Finally a brilliant new filmmaker emerges in Anand Gandhi with 'Ship of Theseus'."

 Actor Hugo Weaving said, "Ship of Theseus is an absolutely rare and profound piece of cinema, full of wonder and enlightenment.
 Anand Gandhi has proved himself as a groundbreaking filmmaker."

 Anurag Kashyap called it, "The most brilliant film to have been made in India in decades.
 Puts all of us to shame."

-Veteran filmmaker Shyam Benegal deemed it, "A rare film that engages your mind, emotions and senses in equal measure providing the viewer a cinematic experience that is both hugely entertaining and stimulating."
+Shyam Benegal deemed it, "A rare film that engages your mind, emotions and senses in equal measure providing the viewer a cinematic experience that is both hugely entertaining and stimulating."

-Celebrated documentary filmmaker and polemicist Anand Patwardhan wrote, "Anand Gandhi’s 'Ship of Theseus' is Kieslowskian in scope and delivery, playing between serendipity and causality, but it took me that crucial step further in its rediscovery of the human."
+Documentary filmmaker and polemicist Anand Patwardhan wrote, "Anand Gandhi’s 'Ship of Theseus' is Kieslowskian in scope and delivery, playing between serendipity and causality, but it took me that crucial step further in its rediscovery of the human."

 Man Booker Prize winning author and political activist Arundhati Roy wrote, "Ship of Theseus is a profound and fearless film.
 It is fearlessly contemporary, fearlessly un-noisy and utterly beautifully observed."

 Atul Kulkarni called it, "Ship of Theseus.
 A must, must, must watch.
 Go with lots of patience and you shall be rewarded with a 'life' time experience ..."

 Dibakar Banerjee said, "Ship of Theseus gave me serious doubts about myself as a filmmaker.
 I seriously introspected for two-three days about my thinking as a filmmaker...
 This was one film which captivated you, which held you, which mesmerised you without manipulating even once."
 He also wrote a favourable review on the film and afforded it much praise, encouraging readers to watch the film twice.